clj-kondo/clj-kondo/doc/suppressions.md

 ```

 Generating selected rules replaces existing baseline entries for those rules and
-preserves entries for other rules.
+preserves entries for other files and rules. `--suppress-all` and
+`--suppress-rule` cannot be used together.

 Remove entries or excess occurrence counts that no longer match current
 findings: